Food Safety Culture

 - Food safety is a tick-box exercise that needs broader team buy-in

-More work is needed in this area to help fresh produce businesses realise the opportunities and the return on business continuity, as well as creating a how-to can-do food safety culture model.
+The Centre is collaborating with the Australian dairy and red meat sectors to undertake more work in this area to help businesses realise the opportunities of robust food safety culture and its relationship to business continuity, along with creating consistent language and a how-to can-do food safety culture model.